 The mother's smile, silence to the girl's prayer.

-The girl sits in a wrought-iron chair—which could fit in two or three people at most—alone.
+The girl sits in a wrought-iron chair—which could fit in two or three people—alone.
 The chair's right edge faces the edge of the sea.
 Across from her, she could see the waves repeatedly attempt to climb the far, high wall.
 She sought refuge in the port's only chair to escape the wetness from the waves on those walls.

 It is as though this sea is not the same sea that she lives near.
 The light makes way to its own darkness, shows the movement of a torn blue plastic bag in the water.
 The plastic's soft movement is like the movement of a mermaid.
 As the price of the mermaid's life on dry land was eternal silence, so was the plastic bag's entry into the water done with an eternal silence.
 This silence is like a price.
 It exists as punishment from everyone, just as there is no escape from the father.
 The silence of her marriage was voluntary.